le0-VV/Cookieclicker-mac/README.md

 * Fetch the updated `style.css` file: `wget -O game/style.css http://orteil.dashnet.org/cookieclicker/style.css`
 * Fetch updated `js` files : `cd game && wget -N -i ../update/jslist.txt -B http://orteil.dashnet.org/cookieclicker/`
 * Scan `index.html` for any new `<script src` and also `main.js` for any new local javascript (eg `Game.last.minigameUrl`).
 If there are new scripts, update the `update/jslist.txt` accordingly.

-#### 5. Report update here :)

-If you happen to update, please make a pull request for others to benefit, thanks!